-NHS England and NHS Improvement provide an ongoing programme of support for professionals who are involved in the delivery of personal health budgets.
+NHS England provides an ongoing programme of support for professionals who are involved in the delivery of personal health budgets.

-This programme also supports CCGs to meet their responsibilities regarding the legal rights to have personal health budgets.
-These rights apply to people who are eligible for NHS Continuing Healthcare and children and young people’s continuing care, to people who are eligible for section 117 aftercare, and to people eligible for NHS wheelchairs (who have the right to a personal wheelchair budget).
+This programme also supports Integrated Care Boards (ICBs) to meet their responsibilities regarding the legal rights to have personal health budgets.
+These rights apply to people who are eligible for NHS Continuing Healthcare, children and young people eligible for continuing care, to people who are eligible for section 117 aftercare, and to people eligible for NHS wheelchairs (who have the right to a personal wheelchair budget).

 To find out more about the support available, email email@example.com.

 Guidance published by NHS England provides information and advice for integrated care boards on meeting their duty to provide personal health budgets for eligible groups of people and implementation of the NHS’ direct payment regulations:

 - Guidance on the legal rights to have personal health budgets and personal wheelchair budgets